gammasim/simtools/README.rst

 * A test flag (test=True/False) should exist always as possible.
 If True, it must provide a faster and simpler implementation.
 * Spectially important for time comsuming simulations.
 The default must always be test=False.
 * A force flag (force=True/False) should exist in any case in which files are created.
 If False, the existing files should not be overwritten.
 The default must always be force=False.
+* A clean method must be available for any class that create files.